Water is the source of all things, but also the essence of the fish tank.

 Is completely clear water suitable for fish?

-There is a Chinese adage: “If the water is too clear, there is no fish”.
+There is a Chinese adage: “If the water is too clear, there are no fish”.
 Without these substances, the water is just ordinary, and fish do not have the nutrients they need in the water that is too clear, as well as oxygen, so the water is too clear to have fish.
 In addition, the water is so clear that there is no hiding place for fish at all, so the fish’s natural enemies (humans or birds) will find it more easily, and the species that has lost its protective color will be more likely to become extinct.

 So, when you as a new fish keeper, excitedly buy a fish tank and some fish, you will expect that the water in your aquarium is always clear, in the first few days indeed as you wish, the water in the tank is clear, there is nothing impurity, the fish freely shuttle between the wigwam, water plants, you look at them, with a smile of satisfaction.
 But the good times don’t last long.
 About a month later, you are surprised to find that there are brown plants in your aquarium that you have never seen before, and the water in the tank starts to become cloudy.